Tinder-style lettings app could mean perfect tenants for landlords

 “With that proviso, it’s interesting to see how new technology can potentially solve problems between tenants."

 “Housemates who can't get on often cause problems for landlords further down the line and can lead to the premature end of tenancies, which means profitless void periods."

-For top tips on keeping tenants happy, check out our Simple Landlords Insurance guide, and visit our list of apps designed to make life easier for landlords here.
+"Check out our Simple Landlords Insurance guide for top tips on keeping tenants happy, and visit our list of apps designed to make life easier for landlords."